Koetbullar-Droide/JavaEventManager/README.md

 ## 📚 Project Overview

-The **Eventmanager** is a console-based application for managing events and user registrations.
-Developed in an educational context, it demonstrates key Java concepts through practical implementation while meeting specific project requirements.
+The **Eventmanager** is a console-based application that facilitates event management and user registration.
+Developed in an educational setting, this project emphasizes the practical application of key Java concepts while meeting specific learning goals and requirements.

 ---

-## 🎯 Learning Objectives & Requirements
+## 🎯 Learning Goals & Requirements

-### **Learning Objectives**
-- Master **object-oriented programming (OOP)** principles:
+This project covers the following topics and objectives:

+1. **Core Java Topics**:
-    - **Inheritance**: Sharing attributes and methods across event types (e.g., concerts, workshops).
+    - **Inheritance**: Sharing common attributes and methods among event types.
-    - **Polymorphism**: Using abstract methods like `calculateCost()` to handle diverse event-specific logic.
+    - **Polymorphism**: Using method overriding and overloading, e.g., `calculateCost()` in event types.
-    - **Interfaces**: Implementing the `Notifiable` interface for notifications.
+    - **Interfaces**: Implementing `Notifiable` to demonstrate interface usage.
-    - **Encapsulation**: Managing data with private attributes and getters/setters.
+    - **Abstract Classes**: Leveraging the `Event` abstract class for extensibility.
+    - **Composition and Aggregation**: Structuring relationships between objects like events, users, and their dependencies.
-- Handle errors effectively with **custom exceptions**:
+    - **Exception Handling**: Handling errors gracefully with custom exceptions (`EventNotFoundException`, `InvalidDateException`, etc.).
-    - `EventNotFoundException` for missing events.
-    - `UserAlreadyRegisteredException` for duplicate registrations.
-- Build proficiency in using **data structures** like lists for managing users and events.

-### **Project Requirements**
-1. **Event Management**:
-    - Add new events (Concert, Workshop, Conference).
-    - List and search events.
-2. **User Management**:
+2. **Documentation**:
-    - Register users to events.
-    - Display users for a specific event.
+    - **JavaDoc**: Comprehensive documentation using annotations such as `@author`, `@version`, `@param`, `@return`, and `@throws`.
+    - **Class Diagrams**: Includes a UML diagram that accurately represents constructors, methods, and variables.

-3. **Error Handling**:
+3. **Testing**:
-    - Validate event existence and prevent duplicate registrations.
-4. **Modular Structure**:
-    - Use inheritance, interfaces, and custom exceptions for clean code organization.
-5. **Testing & Documentation**:
-    - Ensure functionality through JUnit tests.
-    - Use JavaDocs for detailed code documentation.
+    - **JUnit Tests**: Includes meaningful unit tests, targeting a test coverage of approximately 50-60%.

+4. **Demonstration & Presentation**:
+    - The project is presented to the teacher in a 5-minute session, explaining the purpose, structure, and implementation details.
+    - The theme is chosen by the student and preferably relates to their personal interests.

 ---
 ## 📈UML Diagram